Specialised Course in Animal Behaviour.

-- Identify the aspects, areas and processes that contribute to explaining human behaviour through comparative study of animal behaviour.
+- Identify the aspects, areas and processes that contribute to explaining human behaviour through a comparative study of animal behaviour.

 Biology, evolution and ecology of behaviour in primates.An introduction to primatology